tohmze/ai-ratemyprofessor/README.md

 - Add **typing indicators** for AI responses.
 - Implement **scroll-to-bottom** for long conversations.
 - Enhance UI with **animated message bubbles**.
-- Integrate with a real backend AI service for full functionality.